apptainer/singularity-userdocs/singularity_and_docker.rst

 In converting to SIF, individual layers of the Docker image have been *combined* into a single, native file for use by Singularity; there is no need to subsequently ``build`` the image for Singularity.
 For example, you can now ``exec``, ``run`` or ``shell`` into the SIF version via Singularity, :ref:`as described above <sec:action_commands_prebuilt_public_docker_images>`.

-..
-TODO Should explain here or in previous section that docker to Singularity is
-    .. a one-way operation because info is lost.
-    ..
-Also some words on how this is considered less reproducible than pulling
-    .. from the container library.

 .. note::

     The above authentication warning originates from a check for the existence of ``${HOME}/.singularity/sylabs-token``.
 It can be ignored when making use of the Docker Hub, or  silenced by issuing ``touch ${HOME}/.singularity/sylabs-token`` once.